 My teaching methodology is what makes my workshops fun to attend.
 Everyone learns a bit different and I teach in various ways to the same class that in most cases everyone is up to speed.
-The classes are kept small typically 6 or less students but there are exceptions that depend on the topic where workshops may be kept to 3 or 12 in attendance.
+The classes are kept small typically 6 or less students but there are exceptions that depend on the topic.
+Hobby to Biz averages 14 per class and ideal for the subject matter.

 I like hands on learning, I find it's the best way to retain what is being taught for many.
 To repeat and then repeat some more, to mix it up and conjure thought.
 I entice my students to solve their mistakes before I "fix" the problem.
 I encourage them to team up and help one another.

-I enjoy questions.
-From the toughest to the simplest of question, no matter how insignificant they may seem, they are always welcomed!
+I enjoy questions & encourage question.
+From the toughest to the simplest of question, no matter how insignificant they may seem, they are always important and welcomed!

 I use simple exercises anywhere to teach the functions of the camera like the one below to reinforce what the students are learning.

 But I don't stop at just saying this is how.
-I have the students work it.
-I switch from one topic to another and repeat the process until it becomes less cumbersome.
+I have the students work by switching from one topic to another and repeat the process until it becomes less cumbersome.

 In more advance classes - I use models and provoke thinking to demonstrate creative lighting.
 The last thing I want is for students to attend and then: forgetting most of what hey learned in a few days.
 Creativity is a bit different.
 It's in all of us but it needs to be stimulated and pushed so as to make the student come out of his shell into seeing things from a different perspective.